xaizek/fragile/INSTALL.md

 ### Scheduling a build ###

-Run `new.php` passing it revision ID to work with.
+Run `new.php` passing it refname and revision ID (in this order) to work with.

 ### Installing the daemon ###